Published on December 2nd, 2018. Last Updated: September 17th, 2019.

 Now, let’s get one thing clear.

-If you’re using some of these tactics, it doesn’t make you a bad marketer.
+If you’re using some of these tactics, it doesn’t make you a bad person.
 And it certainly doesn’t make you an evil, money-hungry minion.

 It’s just more evidence that we’re all drinking from the same polluted pond (and, before now, you likely couldn’t put a name to that feeling in your gut telling you there’s got to be other ways to succeed).

 If Bro-Marketing is so inherently wrong, then why have these tactics stuck around for as long as they have?

 So, as business owners, we collectively plugged our noses, swallowed back the sour taste of misalignment, and launched funnels that reeked of toxic marketing.

 - ‘Cause it's hard to argue with $0.50 leads.

 - ‘Cause it's hard to run down 25x ROI.

 - ‘Cause it's hard to pass on six- and seven-figure launch hype.